wp-plugins/content-glass-button/Readme.txt

 Installing Content Glass module on your website provide the following advantages:

-1. Exposing CG sharing tools to visitors of your website
+1. Exposing CG sharing tools to visitors of your website.

-2. Creating your own widgets or even your own CG app and run on your website
+2. Creating your own widgets or even your own CG app and run on your website.
 3. Having applications framework on your website that can be used for running in-house of third party tools in the form of CG Widgets that extend your website without you need to change anything in the code of your website.
 4. Having the ability of dynamic state-oriented customization of website presence.